 The Company recognizes the funded status of its over-funded defined benefit pension and retiree medical plans as a net benefit plan asset and its unfunded and underfunded plans as a net benefit plan liability.
 The gains or losses and prior service costs or credits that have not been recognized as components of net periodic costs are recorded as a component of Accumulated Other Comprehensive Income ("AOCI"), net of tax, in the Company's consolidated balance sheets.
-The gains and losses that exceed specified corridors, 10 percent of the greater of the projected benefit obligation or the market-related value of plan assets, are amortized prospectively out of AOCI over a period that approximates the remaining life expectancy of participants in plans where substantially all participants are inactive or the average remaining service period of active participants for plans with active participants.
+The gains and losses that exceed specified corridors, 10% of the greater of the projected benefit obligation or the market-related value of plan assets, are amortized prospectively out of AOCI over a period that approximates the remaining life expectancy of participants in plans where substantially all participants are inactive or the average remaining service period of active participants for plans with active participants.
 The vast majority of unrecognized losses relate to inactive plans and are amortized over the remaining life expectancy of the participants.

 The determination of net periodic pension cost is based on a number of assumptions, including an expected long-term rate of return on plan assets, the discount rate, mortality and assumed rate of salary increase.
-The assumptions used in the calculation of net periodic pension costs and pension liabilities are disclosed in Note 8 to the consolidated financial statements.
-The assumptions for expected rate of return on plan assets and the discount rate are discussed in more detail below.
+The assumptions used in the calculation of net periodic pension costs and pension liabilities are disclosed in Note 8, Retirement Benefits, in the notes to the consolidated financial statements.

 The long-term rate of return on plan assets assumption is determined for each plan based on the facts and circumstances that exist as of the measurement date, and the specific portfolio mix of each plan's assets.
 The Company utilizes a model developed by Mercer, a subsidiary of the Company, to assist in the determination of this assumption.
-The model takes into account several factors, including: actual and target portfolio allocation; investment, administrative and trading expenses incurred directly by the plan trust; historical portfolio performance; relevant forward-looking economic analysis; and expected returns, variances and correlations for different asset classes.
+The model takes into account several factors, including: target portfolio allocation; investment, administrative and trading expenses incurred directly by the plan trust; historical portfolio performance; relevant forward-looking economic analysis; and expected returns, variances and correlations for different asset classes.
 These measures are used to determine probabilities using standard statistical techniques to calculate a range of expected returns on the portfolio.

-The target asset allocation for the U.S. plans is 64% equities and equity alternatives and 36% fixed income.
-At the end of 2020, the actual allocation for the U.S. plans was 64% equities and equity alternatives and 36% fixed income.
-The target asset allocation for the U.K. plans, which comprise approximately 81% of non-U.S. plan assets, is 32% equities and equity alternatives and 68% fixed income.
-At the end of 2020, the actual allocation for the U.K. plans was 33% equities and equity alternatives and 67% fixed income.
+The target asset allocation for the U.S. plans is 60% equities and equity alternatives and 40% fixed income.
+At the end of 2021, the actual allocation for the U.S. plans was 65% equities and equity alternatives and 35% fixed income.
+The target asset allocation for the U.K. plans, which comprise approximately 81% of non-U.S. plan assets, is 26% equities and equity alternatives and 74% fixed income.
+At the end of 2021, the actual allocation for the U.K. plans was 28% equities and equity alternatives and 72% fixed income.